 6. Antelope Canyon Entrance Fees

 Visiting Antelope Canyon is expensive.
-The guided tours companies charge $20-$40 per person for the tour itself and there is an additional $8 fee to be paid to the Navajo Tribal Parks.
+The guided tours companies charge $40-$50 per person for the tour itself (discounts available for children under 12) and there is an additional $8 fee to be paid to the Navajo Tribal Parks.
+There is also a 6% sales tax (collected by the Navajo authorities).

 If you want to save on cash, travel to the lower canyon and start your tour there.
-It’s cheaper than getting one of the tours which drive you to the canyon.
+That will be cheaper than getting one of the tours which drive you to the canyon.

 7. Be prepared to rough it for a bit